Problems investment managers face due to vendors’ legacy technology

 What is technical debt?

-The main difference between technical debt and financial debt is that technical debt refers to productivity, which we can’t measure.
-There is a similarity however; both technical and financial debt should be handled with care.
+The main difference between technical debt and financial debt is that that former refers to productivity, which we can’t measure.
+There is a similarity however; both shall be handled with care.
 We need to understand (and accept) that repayment is eventually due.
 Hence, we also need to have an idea of what the Return on Investment (ROI) of taking on the debt is.

 What would happen if we had no technical debt?